 If you work evenings, you may need to alter your eating schedule.
 You might want to eat your hearty breakfast (or dinner) in the early evening and have a light meal in the middle of your shift and something very light in the morning before you go to bed.

 My Six Weeks to Diet Freedom program is designed to build structure around eating with a focus on your personal goals and lifestyle.
 It will help you create an action plan and learn how to create a positive mindset in choosing healthy foods.
 It will also cover why stress has an impact on weight loss.

 The next series begins on September 20th.

 What are your eating routines?
 Do you have a substantial breakfast?
 What gives you energy to get through the day?
+Are you trying to lose weight after 60?
 Share in the comments.
 I’d love to hear more.